YuriDevAT/sos-animals/README.md

 Live view by clicking the badge: [![Netlify Status](https://api.netlify.com/api/v1/badges/f9a7f8d3-58ca-44ed-a038-ae8d2efd31a5/deploy-status)](https://sos-animal.netlify.app/)

-I am currently working on issues that occurred during deployment.
-But you can still clone the project and open it in localhost, or enjoy the preview video below instead :smile:
+You can also clone the project and open it in localhost, or enjoy the preview video below instead :smile:

 https://user-images.githubusercontent.com/54622834/127658950-b1964a1c-dfc3-4853-be04-9c14a35f569c.mov

 # Getting Started with Create React App